 Childcare will be provided on Saturday for younger children, and those 6 and older may attend the free Friday and Saturday “Reunions Kids Camp” that includes family-friendly movies and a Saturday-night pizza party.

 Regardless of class year, alumni who majored or took classes in comparative literature at Hamilton and literature at Kirkland are invited to reunion weekend.
-A full schedule of activities includes a keynote talk by Mary Bonauto, Friday night celebration dinner, class with professors Nancy and Peter Rabinowitz, alumni panels and performances, and a traditional Strawberries and Champagne reception.
+A full schedule of activities includes a talk by Mary Bonauto, Friday night celebration dinner, class with professors Nancy and Peter Rabinowitz, alumni panels and performances, and a traditional Strawberries and Champagne reception.